TheThingsArchive/python-app-sdk/README.rst

 delete\_device
 ~~~~~~~~~~~~~~

-Delete the device with the given id.
+Deletes the device with the given id.

 .. code:: python